itswzyss/wzyss-personal-blog/_posts/2023-06-18-red-discord-bot.markdown

 categories:
 image:
     path: https://camo.githubusercontent.com/aaf85e91d5f38462eb2128bf3c0c807d7129f745b88f808d4108364e6156e7f5/68747470733a2f2f696d6775722e636f6d2f705931575546582e706e67
-    alt: Red Discord Bot header image
 ---

 ## Discover the Power of Red-DiscordBot: Your Self-Hosted Discord Companion
 Welcome to Red-DiscordBot, the ultimate modular Discord bot that adapts to your preferences.
 With Red, you have full control over the features and commands you enable or disable, allowing you to create a customized bot experience tailored to your needs.
 From administration and music to trivia and more, Red has got your tail covered!

-If you want to delve deeper into the world of Red, make sure to visit the [Red GitHub](https://github.com/Cog-Creators/Red-DiscordBot) page for comprehensive information and resources.
+If you want to delve deeper into the world of Red, make sure to visit the <a href="https://github.com/Cog-Creators/Red-DiscordBot" target="_blank">Red-DiscordBot</a> repo for comprehensive information and resources.

 ## Red on Docker?
 Absolutely!
-Thanks to the incredible work by [PhasecoreX](https://github.com/PhasecoreX), you can now harness the power of Red with ease using Docker.
-The [GitHub Repository](https://github.com/PhasecoreX/docker-red-discordbot) for the Red-DiscordBot Docker image provides everything you need to get started.
+Thanks to the incredible work by <a href="https://github.com/PhasecoreX" target="_blank">PhasecoreX</a>, you can now harness the power of Red with ease using Docker.
+The <a href="https://github.com/PhasecoreX/docker-red-discordbot" target="_blank">docker-red-discordbot</a> repository provides everything you need to get started.

 Here's why this Docker image stands out from the crowd: